hadi2f244/free-me/README.md

 Feel free to contribute your contribution to this project.
 It is simple and I really appreciate any help.
 Create an Issue for any question, suggestion or problem.

 # Todo List
-+ Add completely manual flag for vpn configs: singbox, v2ray and openvpn roles
++ Add completely manual flag for vpn configs: openvpn role
-+ V2ray: Trojan + Vless + Vmess
++ V2ray: Vless + Vmess
 + Roles dependencies and documentation
 + L2TP
 + PPTP